dherik/dherik.github.io/_posts/2024-09-04-adventures-llm-local.md

 Well, I was wrong :)

 P.S.: It's been a while since I last wrote on my blog.
 I often think about writing something new (trust me, I have a LOT of drafts), but I always feel like there's a better article or video out there covering the topic more effectively than I could.
-However, I recently came across advice that said a good reason to write is to explain things in your own way, even if others have already covered the subject.
+However, I recently read an advice that said "a good reason to write is to explain things in your own way, even if others have already covered the subject".
 So, here we are again :)

 # Starting my adventure